jesussocool/KeyCleanr/README.md

 ## Notes

-- The app requires Developer Mode to be enabled on Windows for sideloading during development
+- The app requires Developer Mode to be enabled on Windows for sideloading and installing the release build.
+You can enable Developer Mode in Settings > Update & Security > For developers.
 - All keystrokes are blocked at the system level while locked — this includes shortcuts like Alt+F4 and Win key

 ## Known Limitations